 Data and Computation are the cornerstone of most jobs in this Digital Age.

-The Master of Information and Communications Technology / Master of Data Science (MICT / MDS) double degree provides course graduates with a mastery of both the ICT and Data Science disciplines, and also the breadth of knowledge from other select areas, allowing graduates to advance their career or open new avenues.
+The Master of Information and Communications Technology / Master of Data Science (MICT / MDS) double degree provides program graduates with a mastery of both the ICT and Data Science disciplines, and also the breadth of knowledge from other select areas, allowing graduates to advance their career or open new avenues.

 Lead the tech world